Guitar-Sound-Processing/GSP/ext_device/Setup.md

 # Effect Setups

 Some or all the effects can be associated to a previously stored setup configuration in setup.txt file.
-This file shall contain the setup identification name following the effect command for that setup in each line:
+This file shall contain the setup identification name following the Effect Command for that setup in each line:

 ```setup_id effect_command```